Countersurveillance: Electronic countermeasures

 Most bugs emit some form of electromagnetic radiation, usually radio waves.
 The standard counter-measure for bugs is, therefore, to "sweep" for them with a receiver, looking for the radio emissions.
 Professional sweeping devices are very expensive.
 Low-tech sweeping devices are available through amateur electrical magazines, or they may be built from circuit designs on the Internet.

 Sweeping is not foolproof.
 Advanced bugs can be remotely operated to switch on and off, and some may even rapidly switch frequencies according to a predetermined pattern in order to make location with sweepers more difficult.
 A bug that has run out of power may not show up during a sweep, which means that the sweeper will not be alerted to the surveillance.
-Also some devices have no active parts, and an example is the Great Seal given to the US Ambassador to Moscow which hid a device (the Thing).
+Also, some devices have no active parts, such as the Great Seal given to the US Ambassador to Moscow which hid a device (the Thing).